+Do you know how much you spend on food on a daily basis?
 Keep track for a couple of weeks or better yet – a month – to determine what you spend on food.
 Remember to omit non-food items including alcohol from the bill and count meals eaten out of the home.

 5 Tips To Reduce Food Costs & Maintain a Healthful Diet:

 The first step is to plan menus one week at a time.
 Take inventory of what’s on hand and what’s on sale.
 From your menus and advertised specials, make a grocery list.
 Avoid browsing for groceries – be on a mission to find only what you need.
 Over-buying and poor management of produce leads to expensive waste.
 Each trip back to the store adds to the cost and an empty pantry results in costly take-out.
 Avoid impulse buys by sticking to your plan.

 Why pay for added sugar, sodium and preservatives that contribute to poor health?
 Packaging adds to the cost.
 Choose a variety of foods from each of the four food groups of Canada’s Food Guide: vegetables and fruits, meat or alternatives, bread and cereals and milk or alternatives.